The Debutante

 Chapter 1

 Occasionally a harassed young teacher might place one of the more disruptive kids at the front to mix things up a bit, but otherwise the bottom tier of school society would give way to the middle tier – the floaters – those very few kids who were neither quite at top of the pecking order nor the bottom – who were gifted with the ability to get along seamlessly with both crowds without being excluded by either.
-At the back were the most popular kids in class (often interspersed with the most trying), for whom fitting in at all costs and maintaining their coveted status was infinitely more important than anything the teacher might have to say.
+At the back were the most popular kids in class (often interspersed with the most-naughty), for whom fitting in at all costs and maintaining their coveted status was infinitely more important than anything the teacher might have to say.

 Issy Worthing fell into the latter camp – you could recognise her by her ironed-straight swathes of blonde hair, willowy frame, and the fact that almost every young girl in that room would have given pretty much anything to swap places with her, even if just for a day, but never more so than today.

 Issy was sat next to her best friend, Mila Stuart, who was almost a carbon copy of Issy except for a perpetually tanned glow that Issy, with her olde English ancestry dating back to William the Conqueror, could not achieve without a bottle, much to her dismay.
-Miss Partridge was saying something gripping about conjunctive adverbs, as thirty sets of eyes strayed out of the classroom window to the intangible freedom that lay beyond, where the school-field was grazed with daisies and dandelions and a soft, early-summer sun, when a pen flew like a miniature missile and landed at Issy’s feet.
+Miss Partridge was saying something gripping about conjunctive adverbs, as thirty sets of eyes strayed out of the classroom window to the intangible freedom beyond, where the school-field was grazed with daisies and dandelions and a soft, early-summer sun, when a pen flew like a miniature missile and landed at Issy’s feet.

 Miss Partridge raised her eyebrows but didn’t skip a beat, and as Issy bent down to retrieve the pen, she noticed with some excitement – by far the most exciting thing to have happened to her that day, anyway – that wrapped around it was a slip of lined paper.
 Hastily, she unwrapped the note and set it on her lap, then reached towards the occupant of the desk behind her to return the pen to its owner, a frisson of anticipation running through her as Chad Connor locked his smooth, dark eyes onto hers and winked.